fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/considerations-teams-phone-mobile.md

 - If a Teams client isn't located at a tenant-defined dynamic emergency location, emergency calls from that client are screened by a national call center to determine the location of the caller before transferring the call to the PSAP serving that geographic location.

 - If an emergency caller is unable to update their emergency location to the screening center, the call is transferred to the PSAP serving the caller's registered address.

-Your mobile operator manages all emergency calls made through your SIM-Enabled Smartphone’s native dialer and may use multiple technologies to approximate emergency location for assistance like geographic coordinates or which cell towers are handling the call, and so on.
-For more information, contact your operator.

 ## Related articles